NateEpps/ncc4/README.md

 ...
 ```

-The central test class is `ncc::test::System`, which contains various fixtures and runs the test suite (_and will eventually parse command-line arguments_).

-A _fixture_ is a specific type of test, and is defined by base class `ncc::test::Fixture`.
-Individual fixtures inherit from this base class, override the `ncc::test::Fixture::run` method to define how the test works, and override either `ncc::test::Fixture::getInput` or `ncc::test::Fixture::getInputOutput` to define what will be passed to the test when it's run.
+The test suite is comprised of various _fixtures_ (see `ncc::test::Fixture`), each fixture representing a type of test.
+Each fixture has associated test cases.
+Fixtures that run actual executables on hardware require C `system` function availability, fairly basic `gcc` functionality, and a sane shell.
+Currently developing on MacOS 12.5.1.
+May expand support to Linux in some form eventually-- see Github issue #20.
+Command line arguments will eventually be implemented, maybe even [CTest](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html) integration...

-Fixtures so far:
+### Fixtures
-* `ncc::test::BasicFixture`
-* `ncc::test::ErrorFixture`
-* `ncc::test::FullPrintRaxFixture`

-TBD:
+* `ncc::test::BasicFixture` ✅ - Run valid input through compiler and print generated assembly
+* `ncc::test::ErrorFixture` ✅ - Run invalid input through compiler.
+Running valid code is an error.
+* `ncc::test::FullPrintRaxFixture` ✅ - Run valid input through compiler with `--print-rax` option, create and run resulting executable on hardware, and check result.
-* `ncc::test::ExpgenFixture` - Will replace what used to be the `expgen` test
+* `ncc::test::ExpgenFixture` ⚠️ _In Progress_ - Will replace what used to be the `expgen` test
 * `ncc::test::FullMainFixture` - Will replace newer former `TEST_CASE_WITH_OUTPUT`'s, older ones were covered by `ncc::test::FullPrintRaxFixture`
 * `ncc::test::TimeoutFixture` - Not sure if this will be needed.
 Inputs that would cause the compiler to time out are probably indications of a deeper problem, which should likely be fixed and handled elsewhere.
+Might be useful to have and interesting to implement though.

 ## Acknowledgements